Happy Valentine's Day! I hope everyone finds love and experiences the kind of love they desire.

 * The pursuit of wealth and power has, for some, overshadowed the importance of family values and genuine connection.
 These material factors can become the primary focus in relationships.

-* Issues like sexless or unsatisfying marriages are often suffered in silence.
+* Issues like unsatisfying marriages are often suffered in silence.
 The societal emphasis on arranged marriages, where families are heavily involved, can make it difficult to prioritize individual needs and happiness.

 * Divorce is often stigmatized, even when it might be a healthier option than remaining in an unhappy marriage.